Iraq – Kurdistan (Erbil, Suleymaniyeh, Dohuk) December 9-10, 2019

 History

 Human settlement at Erbil may be dated back to the 5th millennium BC, which would make the city one of the oldest continuously inhabited areas in the world.
 I was largely under Sumerian domination from c.
 3000 BC, until the rise of the Akkadian Empire (2335–2154 BC) which united all of the Akkadian Semites and Sumerians of Mesopotamia under one rule.
-Today the Assyrian people, a Syriac-speaking community endure as a minority in northern Iraq, north east Syria, south east Turkey and north west Iran, their population is estimated to be 3.3 million.
+Today the Assyrian people, a Syriac-speaking community endure as a minority in northern Iraq, northeast Syria, southeast Turkey and northwest Iran, their population is estimated to be 3.3 million.

-Erbil became an integral part of the kingdom of Assyria by the 21st century BC through to the end of the seventh century BC, after it was captured by the Gutians, Subsequent to this, it was under several empires: the Median Empire, the Achaemenid Empire (Persian emperor Cyrus the Great occupied Assyria in 547 BC), Macedonian Empire (Alexander the Great defeated Darius III of Persia in 331 BC, took place approximately 100kms west of Erbil), Seleucid Empire, Parthian Empire, Roman Assyria and Sasanian Empire until the first half of the 7th century.
+Erbil became an integral part of the kingdom of Assyria by the 21st century BC through to the end of the seventh century BC, after it was captured by the Gutians.
+After this, it was under several empires: the Median Empire, the Achaemenid Empire (Persian emperor Cyrus the Great occupied Assyria in 547 BC), Macedonian Empire (Alexander the Great defeated Darius III of Persia in 331 BC, took place approximately 100kms west of Erbil), Seleucid Empire, Parthian Empire, Roman Assyria and Sasanian Empire until the first half of the 7th century.
 Its populace gradually converted from the Mesopotamian religion between the 1st and 4th centuries to the Chaldean Catholic Church Christianity.

 Following the Muslim conquest of Persia, it no longer remained a unitary region, and during the Middle Ages, the city had a gradual influx of Muslim peoples, predominantly Arabs, Kurds and Turkic peoples and came to be ruled by the Seljuk and Ottoman empires..